oderby/owenderby.com/content/blog/election_pa_2016_p2.md

 +++
-tags = ["anaylsis", "politics"] title = "An examination of 2016 Election Results in Pennsylvania - Part 2" description = "Part 2/2 analyzing 2016 and past presidential elections in Pennsylvania state" slug = "election_2016_pa_p2"
+tags = ["anaylsis", "politics"] title = "An examination of 2016 Election Results in Pennsylvania - Part 2" description = "Analyzing data from past elections in Pennsylvania to put 2016 in perspective." slug = "election_2016_pa_p2" date = "2017-04-07T14:10:12-08:00" image_twitter = "img/election_16/pa/p1_image_twitter.png"
-date = "2017-04-07T14:10:12-08:00"
+image_fb = "img/election_16/pa/p1_image_fb.png"
 +++

 *This is the second post in a two-part series, examining presidential election